rbqi/RPG-Pseudocode/README.md

 # After the user ENTER
 print message: “Hey Traveler!
 I’ve been waiting for your arrival, you finally came.
 Welcome to Mantik Village!
 This is going to be quite an adventure. ”

 print another message: “Before we begin, here is a provided list of variables you can input to guide you along the way of your quest.
-You can also remember it as an algorithm: CEHIM
+You can also remember it as an algorithm: SIME

 s = sos